GiacoLenzo2109/MoonShine_Software_PoCs/README.md

 Author: Giacomo Lenzini - GiacoLenzo2109
 ## CVE-2025-51487 - Stored XSS
 ### Description
-A Stored Cross-Site Scripting (XSS) vulnerability exists in MoonShine version < 3.12.5, allowing remote attackers to store and execute arbitrary JavaScript in the browser of a user by including a payload using "javascript:", instead of the expected HTTPS protocol, in the CutCode 'Link' parameter when creating/updating a new Article.
+A Stored Cross-Site Scripting (XSS) vulnerability exists in MoonShine version < 3.12.5, allowing remote attackers to store and execute arbitrary JavaScript in the browser of a user by including a payload using "javascript:", instead of the expected HTTPS protocol, in the CutCode '*Link*' parameter when creating/updating a new Article.
 ### CVSS 3.1 - 4.5 Medium
 CVSS:3.0/AV:N/AC:L/PR:H/UI:N/S:U/C:H/I:N/A:N
 ### PoC - Proof of Concept